 From the Northern Ireland counties to the southern cities of the Republic, Ireland has been – and continues to be – home to some of the world's best known and most-beloved musicians.
 With a diverse cast of voices and music, Ireland's contributions to rock and roll have expanded the boundaries of the genre.
 Artists have acted as a force for change and forward thinking, while providing a record of tradition.
 Songwriters have delivered uniquely Irish narratives, though rich with universal themes and the human experience.

-In the spirit of St. Patrick's Day, the Rock and Roll Hall of Fame and Museum shares its 10 essential Irish rockers.
+In the spirit of St. Patrick's Day, here are 10 essential Irish rockers.

 Released in 1964 as the b-side to "Baby, Please Don't Go" (itself a smoldering cover of the Big Joe Williams' song), the Van Morrison–penned "Gloria" became a garage-rock classic, with artists such as the Doors, Jimi Hendrix and Patti Smith later covering it.
 Its three chords, speak-sing vocal delivery and indelible "G-L-O-R-I-A" chorus inspired legions of budding musicians and, along with "Here Comes the Night," gave the Belfast group among its first tastes of success.